KevinNafziger/pizza_chef1/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-* Ruby version
+* Ruby 3.14, with Rails 7.05

 * System dependencies

 * Configuration
 * Database creation

 * Database initialization

-* How to run the test suite
+* Tests are written in RSpec.
+To run the test suite type the following command in terminal from the directory
+* or the root directory of the Rails Project.
+*

 * Services (job queues, cache servers, search engines, etc.)